semuconsulting/PyGPSClient/README.md

 ---
 ## <a name="troubleshoot">Troubleshooting and Known Issues</a>

-1. **NB:** The latest version of Python for MacOS (>=3.14.5) comes with a new version of tkinter (9.0).
-Early iterations of this version (3.14.5, 3.14.6) displayed fairly serious performance issues on MacOS Sonoma & Tahoe.
-The issues appear to have been resolved in version >=3.14.7 (tkinter 9.0.4), but if you experience any compatibility or performance problems with tkinter 9.0, consider reverting to Python <=3.14.4 (tkinter 8.6).
+1. Recent versions of Python for MacOS (>=3.14.5) come with a new version of tkinter (9.0).
+Early iterations (3.14.5, 3.14.6) exhibited various performance issues on MacOS.
+The issues appear to have been resolved in version >=3.14.7 (tkinter 9.0.4), but if you experience any compatibility or performance problems, consider reverting to Python <=3.14.4 (tkinter 8.6).
 The issues do *not* appear to affect other operating systems or Python apps not using tkinter.

 2. If you encounter persistent `WARNING>>Error parsing data stream Serial stream terminated unexpectedly` messages in the console, this may be indicative of insufficient serial port bandwidth (baudrate or timeout) for the current output message cohort (*particularly if this includes raw Ephemerides or Observation data*).
 Try increasing the baudrate in the first instance.